43PR/dotfiles/updates.md

 rp34 ALL=(root) NOPASSWD: /usr/bin/dmidecode
 ```

-Save with Ctrl + O
+Save with Ctrl + O then Enter